originalcindy/wax_wisdom/README.md

 Features Supporting This Goal:
 Consistent and aesthetically pleasing design aligned with the brand.
 Content that highlights the expertise and unique selling points of Wax Wisdom workshops.
-A "About Us" section to build trust and provide background about the company.
+A "About" section to build trust and provide background about the company.
 5. Ensure Usability and Accessibility
 Goal: Deliver a user-friendly and accessible experience for all users, regardless of device or ability.
 Features Supporting This Goal: